 - We do not recommend you make any structural modifications to your space for your growth.
 Changing the structure to fit lights or equipment can put your structural integrity at risk.
 This is another reason we recommend using a tent.

 There are dozens of different types of growing media out there and choosing your media.
 They all have benefits and drawbacks and different space requirements.
 Let’s take a look at some of them here.

-Now that you have most of your space organized and what kind of growing, you’ll be doing it is time to start thinking about what kind of goals you have for your grow:
+Now that you have most of your space organized and what kind of growth, you’ll be doing it is time to start thinking about what kind of goals you have for your growth: